 Mastercard’s logo adaptation is an excellent example of a brand refresh, where it logo completely drops any typography to signal a truly digital nature that matches the ongoing move to online banking shown by customers.

 2. Full rebrand

-A full rebrand occurs when there is a fundamental change in the organization, for example a new product or service, a change in organizational structure, or a merger and acquisition.
+A full rebrand occurs when there is a fundamental change in the organization, for example, a new product or service, a change in company structure, or a merger and acquisition.
 In these cases, a complete rebrand is necessary to reflect what has happened, and where the brand is going next.
-Even if two different brand visuals can work well together, as seen in the FedEx and Kinko’s merger, companies still need to redesign and restructure their brand to clearly show their audience what will now be offered.
+It’s almost like creating a new company altogether.
+Even if two different brand visuals can work well together, as seen in the FedEx and Kinko's merger, companies still need to redesign and restructure their brand to clearly show their audience what will now be offered.

-Mailchimp’s 2019 rebrand is one of last year’s most well-executed brand transition examples.
+Mailchimp’s 2019 rebrand is one of the most well-executed brand transition examples.
 Having evolved from its original service as an email marketing provider to an ‘all-in-one marketing platform’ in February, a full rebrand became a necessity for the quirky tech firm to show off its new tools.

 Remember to communicate the change

-Once you’ve picked your rebranding type, you need to make sure you don’t fall into one of the biggest pitfalls of rebranding: failing to let clients, business relationships and staff know about the change.
+Once you’ve picked your rebranding type, you need to make sure you don’t fall into one of the biggest pitfalls of rebranding: failing to let clients, business relationships and staff know about the new brand identity.